 The volunteer program is the most important aspect of VA&R since it involves veterans helping veterans.
 Legionnaires log more than one million hours each year volunteering at VA hospitals and in the community.
 The VA could not survive without the endless hours provided by these volunteers.

 Field Service staff makes site visits to each of the VA hospitals around the country, reporting on the quality of care, patient accessibility, and patient satisfaction.
-The reports are sent to VA Central Office, Network directors, hospital directors, and local members of Congress.
+The reports are sent to the VA Central Office, Network directors, hospital directors, and local members of Congress.
 The Field Service unit has been influential in identifying and solving various problems that veterans encounter when they seek treatment from a VA facility.
-It also provides valuable data for The American Legion in support of resolutions and
+It also provides valuable data for The American Legion in support of resolutions and testimony.

 The Insurance and Debt Management offices, located in Philadelphia and St. Paul, Minnesota, handle overpayment issues and insurance contracts and claims for The American Legion.